 On the bed, the Leopard placed her cub close to her and the little Ram after her cub.
 While the Leopard was asleep, the little Ram swapped his position with the cub and said to the Leopard; Mum I am hungry.

-The Leopard stretched her hands, grabbed and killed her cub believing that she was killing the little Ram.
-Suddenly the leopard realised that she has killed her cub.
+The Leopard stretched her hands, grabbed and killed her cub believing she was killing the little Ram.
+Suddenly the leopard realized that she has killed her cub.
 By then, the little ram has run back to her mother.

 Let’s transport the animal experience to a human scenario.
 You have a killer with a gun who is ready to kill you.
 Somehow he got distracted and you can kill him first.
 What would you do?

-Allow him to shoot you first (and hopefully it won’t be fatal) then you shoot him back (eye for eye).
-Allow him to shoot you twice before you revenge (turn the other cheek). kill him while you can before he kills you (I do you, before you do me).
+Allow him to shoot you first (and hopefully it won’t be fatal) then you shoot him back (eye for an eye).
+Allow him to shoot you twice before you revenge (turn the other cheek). kill him while you can before he kills you (I do you before you do me).

 Now, let me tell you how the big boys of the world would react if they are faced with the above choices:

-By the way , the little ram’s option is what reigns today.
+By the way, the little ram’s option is what reigns today.
 America roams the world looking for threats (sometimes imaginary) against them.
-So, they bomb whoever on mere suspicion, like Saddam Hussein and his supposed weapons of mass destruction.
+So, they bomb whoever on mere suspicions, like Saddam Hussein and his supposed weapons of mass destruction.

-And if you pluck America’s eye first, like the bombing of world trade centre, they will not pluck your eye, they will kill you (ask Afghanistan and Osama bin laden).
+And if you pluck America’s eye first, like the bombing of the world trade centre, they will not pluck your eye, they will kill you (ask Afghanistan and Osama bin Laden).
 Even though America is the promoter of Christianity, it will never turn the other cheek.

 Saudi Arabia and its fellow Sunni Muslims are bombing Houthi rebels in Yemen because there’s a threat against Sunni Islam.
 And so on…

-As you can see, the idea of an eye for eye rarely exist, talk less of turning the other cheek.
+As you can see, the idea of an eye for an eye rarely exists, talk less of turning the other cheek.
 Today we have powerful countries tracking those who are likely to pluck their eyes and kill them before they attempt it.

 As for me, prevention is better than cure.
-And most especially, I love my Igbo (African) folklores, they are a great source of inspiration.
+And most especially, I love my Igbo (African) folklore, they are a great source of inspiration.